pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/languages/_index.md

 ---
 title: Languages
-meta_desc: An overview of how to use Node.js, Python, Go, .NET Core, Java, and YAML when writing cloud applications for AWS, Azure, Google Cloud, Kubernetes, etc.
+meta_desc: An overview of how to use Node.js, Python, Go, .NET, Java, and YAML when writing cloud applications for AWS, Azure, Google Cloud, Kubernetes, etc.
 menu:
   intro:
     identifier: languages